5 Stunning Wedding Venues in East Sussex – For your Venue Shortlist!

 Deans Place Hotel

-This Sussex countryside hotel can cater for wedding ceremonies and receptions.
-In the summer months, there is an option to hold your wedding ceremony outside in the gardens at Deans Place Hotel.
+This Sussex countryside hotel with panoramic views is a licensed wedding venue that can cater for wedding ceremonies and receptions.
+In the summer months, there is an option to hold your wedding ceremony in the most romantic of settings, in the beautiful gardens at Deans Place Hotel.
+Inside there is a choice of three elegant function rooms to choose from.

 The wedding team have years of experience managing weddings and there is plenty of onsite accommodation so your wedding guests can stay overnight.